Ludwig II of Bavaria: Engagement and sexual orientation

-Ludwig repeatedly postponed the wedding date and finally cancelled the engagement in October.
-After the engagement was broken off, Ludwig wrote to his former fiancée, "My beloved Elsa!
+Much to the family's dismay, Ludwig repeatedly postponed the wedding date.
+Alarmed by Ludwig's behavior and the repeated postponements, Sophie initially wrote him a letter offering him the option of withdrawing his engagement.
+In October, Duke Maximilian Joseph in Bavaria, Sophie's father, also wrote to Ludwig, urging him to either keep to the new wedding date or release Sophie, as he felt his daughter was compromised by the repeated postponements of the wedding.
+Ludwig finally cancelled the engagement in October.
+After the engagement was broken off, he wrote to his former fiancée, "My beloved Elsa!
 Your cruel father has torn us apart.
 Eternally yours, Heinrich."
 The names Elsa and Heinrich came from characters in Wagner's opera Lohengrin.
+At this point, the disappointment of the jilted bride seems to have been lessened by the fact that, precisely while taking the official bridal portraits, she had fallen in love with the court photographer Edgar Hanfstaengl, to whom she wrote in love letters that the royal engagement had put her ″freedom in chains″.
 Sophie later married Prince Ferdinand, Duke of Alençon, grandson of French King Louis Philippe I, at Possenhofen Castle at which Ludwig II unexpectedly attended the reception.

 Ludwig never married nor had any known mistresses.
 His diary, private letters, and other documents reveal his strong homosexual desires, which he struggled to suppress to remain true to the teachings of the Catholic Church.
 Homosexuality had not been punishable in Bavaria since 1813, but the unification of Germany under Prussian hegemony in 1871 instated Paragraph 175, which criminalized homosexual acts between males.

-Throughout his reign, Ludwig had a succession of close friendships with men, including his aide-de-camp the Bavarian prince Paul von Thurn und Taxis, chief equerry and master of the horse Richard Hornig, the Hungarian theater actor Josef Kainz, and courtier Alfons Weber.
+Throughout his reign, Ludwig maintained a number of close friendships with men, besides Paul von Thurn und Taxis and Richard Hornig, the Hungarian theater actor Josef Kainz, and courtier Alfons Weber.
 Letters from Ludwig reveal that the quartermaster of the royal stables, Karl Hesselschwerdt, acted as his procurer.
+When Hornig married in 1870, the king did not forgive him; nevertheless, he later gave him a villa on Lake Starnberg, where he often invited himself for tea.